Ever wondered why calisthenics athletes are all so ripped?

 - Decrease in Resting Time (less time between sets)

-With bodyweight training, you’re eliminating the easiest of the bunch – adding load.
+With bodyweight training and equipment-free home workouts, you’re eliminating the easiest of the bunch – adding load.
 So you’re going to have to be very tricky with your use of volume and resting periods.

 If you manage your training and your diet you can make some serious gains with bodyweight training, just know you might have to get really good at changing the stimulus of the training to actually cause change.